 However, it lowers to only four inches above the roof while traveling.
 It also requires a minimum of 16 inches from the boom to the edge of the vehicle or nearest object.

 When it comes to long-lasting durability, you can be at ease because of the powder coating that can withstand harsh RVing conditions.
-Likewise, it amplifies the antenna and lift assembly.
+Likewise, it amplifies the antenna and lifts assembly.

-The package comes with a +12 VDC white power supply with on/off switch.
+The package comes with a +12 VDC white power supply with an on/off switch.

-Should you need any assistance, the brand gives a complimentary email and telephone support.
+Should you need any assistance, the brand gives complimentary email and telephone support.

 KING has reinvented its Jack line with the latest technology to deliver the best directional over-the-air antenna available.